Customers Bancorp weighs making an offer for Silicon Valley Bank - Bloomberg News

 March 23 (Reuters) - Customers Bancorp Inc CUBI.N is exploring a deal for all or part of the failed Silicon Valley Bank SIVB.O, Bloomberg News reported on Thursday, citing people familiar with the matter.

-The Pennsylvania-based lender has been seeking potential co-investors for a deal for Silicon Valley Bank, the report said.
+The Pennsylvania-based lender has been seeking potential co-investors for a deal for Silicon Valley Bank, according to the report.

-FDIC, which controls the Silicon Valley Bank's assets, and Customers Bank did not immediately respond to Reuters' requests for comment.
+The Federal Deposit Insurance Corp (FDIC), which controls the Silicon Valley Bank's assets, declined to confirm or comment on the identities of potential bidders when contacted by Reuters.
+Customers Bank did not immediately respond to request for a comment.

+U.S. regional bank Citizens Financial Group Inc CFG.N is working on a bid to acquire the private banking business of failed Silicon Valley Bank, two sources told Reuters earlier in the day.

+The FDIC tried to sell SVB's private banking business alongside Silicon Valley Bank over the last two weekends, however, it failed to clinch a deal to sell them both together.

 (Reporting by Nilutpal Timsina in Bengaluru; Editing by Rashmi Aich)